What is the PEAK 2 PEAK Gondola?

 It is recommended that you give yourself at least 1.5 hours to ride the PEAK 2 PEAK Gondola and return to the Village.
 If you are interesting in dining, taking lots of photographs, going on a hike or viewing the gallery while on the mountains, be sure to give yourself more time - you can easily spend an entire day up among the peaks!
-Several days are needed to explore all the hiking trails in summer - buy tickets in advance to get a second day for free.
+Several days are needed to explore all the hiking trails in summer.

 Is there anywhere to eat on the mountains?

 Yes - each mountain has several restaurants for casual and full service dining.
 View

 dining options.
 Friday, Saturday and Sundays during summer the Mountain Top BBQ Series is a unique dining experience which can be added to the lift tickets.

 What is the best time of year to ride the PEAK 2 PEAK Gondola?